CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~
 *separator* ``string`` *in* ``string`` *→*  ``[string]``

 Split a string using a separator.
 Return a list of substrings.

-Separator must be a single char
+*separator* must be a single char.

 .. code:: lisp